igorw/get-in/README.md

 [![Build Status](https://travis-ci.org/igorw/get-in.png)](https://travis-ci.org/igorw/get-in)

-Functions for for hash map (assoc array) traversal.
+Functions for hash map (assoc array) traversal.

 When dealing with nested associative structures, traversing them can become quite a pain.
 Mostly because of the amount of `isset` checking that is